domlysi/djangocms-uikit/README.md

     python3 manage.py migrate

-Next download the UiKit Files or add the CDNs to your project main template.
+Next download the UIKit Files or add the CDNs to your project main template.

 Before the ``</head>`` tag:
 ```html